On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Proof of the main statements

-In this section, we prove the results stated in Section \ref{JapanSecMain}.
-To that end, we need several preliminary statements. \begin{lemma} The following assertions hold. \begin{itemize} \item[(a)] The value function $V^\ast$ depends on the state $(\theta,x)$ only through the second coordinate, and thus we write $V^\ast(x)$ instead of $V^\ast(\theta,x).$ The function $V^\ast$ is an $[1,\infty]$-valued lower semianalytic function satisfying (\ref{JapanBellman01}), and is the minimal $[1,\infty]$-valued lower semianalytic function satisfying the following inequality
+\begin{lemma} The following assertions hold. \begin{itemize} \item[(a)] The value function $V^\ast$ depends on the state $(\theta,x)$ only through the second coordinate, and thus we write $V^\ast(x)$ instead of $V^\ast(\theta,x).$ The function $V^\ast$ is an $[1,\infty]$-valued lower semianalytic function satisfying